News

 The ability of the Australian alpine environment to function properly without reliable snowcover and a lasting snowpack is unknown.
 Studies of snow ecology in Australia are few, and we do not have a good understanding of how, where or when snowpack interacts with vegetation or drives soil water content across the alpine landscape and, in turn, how this affects alpine plant growth in the months following snowmelt.

-A new research project funded by the ARC and partners (alpine ski resorts, alpine nurseries, Parks Victoria and the Royal Botanic Gardens in Melbourne) will investigate how Australian alpine ecosystems will fare with declines in snowcover.
+A new environmental research project funded by the ARC and partners (alpine ski resorts, alpine nurseries, Parks Victoria and the Royal Botanic Gardens in Melbourne) will investigate how Australian alpine ecosystems will fare with declines in snowcover.

 Mountain champions: building resilience into alpine environments for a low-snow future” is led by Dr Susanna Venn and Dr Adam Miller (School of Life and Environmental Sciences, Deakin University), with collaborators at the Australian National University, RMIT University and the Research Centre for Applied Alpine Ecology, La Trobe University.